woosal1337/Introduction-to-OOP/README.md

 ## Day 0
 ### Content:
 -	What is OOP?
--	What and where OOP is used?
+-	Why and where OOP is used?
 -	General and simple classes
 -	Accessing and creating variables within classes
 -	Inheritance